appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-filtering-table.md

 ## Configure query

-To implement server-side filtering, you can use widgets such as the Select, Checkbox, Sliders and other similar widgets that allow users to select from a variety of available filters.
+To implement server-side filtering, you can use widgets such as Select, Checkbox, Sliders, and other similar widgets that allow users to select from a variety of available filters.

 <dd>